mihneadb/B2G/README.md

 Additionally, if you're building the emulator, you probably need the the Mesa implementation of OpenGL.
 On Ubuntu, this is the __libgl1-mesa-dev__ package.
+On newer versions of Ubuntu (like 13.04) the library won't be find by default.
+You can either specify the folder with *-L*, or create a symlink with *ln -s /usr/lib/x86_64-linux-gnu/libGL.so /usr/lib*.

 Ubuntu 12.10 ships with gcc 4.7 by default, which causes build errors pretty early in the process.
 To use gcc 4.6, edit .userconfig and add